LukasFuchs/GeoModBox.jl/docs/src/man/DiffTwoD.md

 where $a = \frac{1}{\Delta x^2}$ and $b = \frac{1}{\Delta y^2}$.

-Here, one can again assume *Dirichlet* or *Neumann* boundary conditions, where one can use the temperature on the *ghost nodes* to properly implement the corresponding boundary conditions.
+Here, one can again assume *Dirichlet* or *Neumann* boundary conditions, where one can use the temperature at the *ghost nodes* to properly implement the corresponding boundary conditions.
 Thereby, one needs to modify the coefficient matrix **and** the right hand side of the linear system of equations accordingly.

 **Dirichlet**